InverterNetwork/contracts/context/DiscreteCurveMathLib_v1/FM_BC_Discrete_implementation_context.md

 _(Note: `RedeemingBondingCurveBase_v1` inherits from `BondingCurveBase_v1`, which may contain other functions not listed here if they are not directly overridden or made abstract in `RedeemingBondingCurveBase_v1` itself.
 This list focuses on functions explicitly present or declared abstract in the specified inheritance chain.)_

+### 5. `FM_BC_Discrete_Redeeming_VirtualSupply_v1` Specific Functions

+The `FM_BC_Discrete_Redeeming_VirtualSupply_v1` contract will implement the following key functions, which are central to its role in managing the discrete bonding curve:

+- `reconfigureSegments(PackedSegment[] memory newSegments) external`: This function allows an authorized entity to update the curve's segment configuration.
+It includes an invariance check to ensure the new curve shape is consistent with the current virtual collateral supply.
+  - **Note on Collateral Management**: Unlike previous designs, this function does not directly handle collateral token transfers (injection or withdrawal).
+Collateral injection is achieved by directly transferring tokens to the FM contract and then updating the `virtualCollateralSupply` via `setVirtualCollateralSupply`.
+Collateral withdrawal is achieved by calling `transferOrchestratorToken` and subsequently updating `virtualCollateralSupply` via `setVirtualCollateralSupply`.

 ## Inheritance implementation comparison `FM_BC_Bancor_Redeeming_VirtualSupply_v1.sol`

 The `FM_BC_Bancor_Redeeming_VirtualSupply_v1.sol` contract implements the same inheritance chain as `FM_BC_Discrete_Redeeming_VirtualSupply_v1`.
 Here's how it handles the functions we've been discussing: